By John Salak –

 How about starting a vegetable garden?
 The weather is right and even if it amounts to a small one—think a square yard or some potted plants in a city apartment—it’s a productive project that could yield some health benefits in the terms of fresh produce, exercise and creating a positive distraction.

-A pandemic boost in new home and urban gardens could also be the first step toward helping to ease food insecurities and shortages, according to a series of studies.
-Better still, building a garden isn’t all the difficult.
+A pandemic boost in a new home and urban gardens could also be the first step toward helping to ease food insecurities and shortages, according to a series of studies.
+Better still, building a garden isn’t all that difficult.

 Beginners should start with easy-grow produce like leafy greens and lettuces, tomatoes and cucumbers.
 If there’s room (like a yard) and ambition, fledgling gardeners can even try carrots, radishes, green beans, pumpkins and zucchinis.
 All this produce offers decent yields and is nutritious, according to Lifehacker.com.